Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Examples for Davies irreducible many-body systems I

-It is astonishing that such many-body models can be rendered irreducible by having dissipators on just one or two sites.
+It is remarkable that such many-body models can be rendered irreducible by having dissipators on just one or two sites.
 Markovian models covered by Proposition~\ref{prop:XYZchains} have been studied with different methods, for example, in Refs.~\cite{Prosen2008-101,Benenti2009-80,Prosen2010-12,Znidaric2010-43,Znidaric2010-5,Znidaric2011-83,Prosen2011-106,Popkov2012-12,Popkov2013-2,Buca2012-14,Buca2014-112,Landi2014-90,Znidaric2014-112,Znidaric2015-92,Prosen2015-48,Schuab2016-94,Pereira2017-95,Monthus2017-4,Brenes2018-98,Reis2020-101,Oliveira2020-53,Oliveira2020-129}.
-It is straightforward to translate the proposition to one-dimensional higher-spin and fermionic models.
-For a direct extension to systems in $d>1$ spatial dimensions, one needs more constraints on the set of Lindblad operators; one could, e.g., require that $\W_L$ comprises the full operator algebra for an appropriate $d-1$ dimensional plane.
+It is straightforward to translate the proposition to one-dimensional higher-spin, fermionic, and bosonic models.
+For a direct extension to systems in $d>1$ spatial dimensions, one needs more constraints on the set of Lindblad operators; one could, e.g., require that $\W_L$ comprises the full operator algebra for an appropriate $d-1$ dimensional hyperplane.